Catenscia/MxOps/CONTRIBUTING.md

 ## Submitting changes

 If you fixed an issue or implemented a new feature, please send a pull request with a clear list of what you've done and make sure all of your commits are atomic
-(one feature per commit).
+(one feature/action/change per commit).
-Always write a clear log message for your commits.
+Please write clean commits messages by following the [conventional convention](https://www.conventionalcommits.org/en/v1.0.0/).
+The automated bump version workflow relies on this convention to opperate well.

-Please follow this steps:
+To submit your changes, follow this steps:

 - Fork this repo
-- create a new branch from `develop`
+- create a new branch from `develop` and call it `fix...`, `feature...`, `docs...` or else depending on your needs (see below)
-- make your changes and commits continuously to your branch
+- make your changes and commits continuously to your local branch
+- If you have a changed or added a functionnality, make sure to add unit tests and/or integration tests to cover your change (don't hesitate to reach out if you need any help)
+- execute locally `bash scripts/check_python_code.sh` and ensure that all unit tests pass
-- execute `scripts/check_python_code.sh` and ensure that all tests pass
+- execute locally `bash scripts/launch_integration_tests.sh <devnet/localnet>` and ensure that all integration tests pass (see [here for help](./integration_tests/README.md))
 - submit a PR from your branch to the `develop` branch of this repo

 ## Branch names